 If you want to optimize the loading speed of your WordPress website, you canuse the gtmetrix websiteto perform a speed analysis.

-Some effective WordPress optimization techniques are:
+More effective WordPress optimization techniques are:

-- Use a domestic server; the higher the performance, the faster the speed;
+- Use a domestic server, the higher the performance, the faster the speed;

-- Use a simple WordPress Theme; the simpler the code, the faster;
+- Use a simple WordPress theme, the simpler the code, the faster;

 - Install a usable caching plugin;